Who We Are

-ReFED is a national nonprofit dedicated to ending food loss and waste across the U.S. food system by advancing data-driven solutions.
+ReFED is a national nonprofit dedicated to ending food loss and waste by advancing data-driven solutions.

-With our holistic view of the food system, we’re working to achieve a 50% food waste reduction in accordance with the United Nations’ 2030 Sustainable Development Goals – and we do it with purposeful action.
-Action that’s driven by solutions to specific challenges.
-That’s grounded in data.
-That’s targeted to where it can benefit the most.
-That’s coordinated across multiple stakeholders and evaluated to ensure success.
+With our holistic view of the food system, we’re working to achieve a 50% food waste reduction in accordance with the United Nations’ 2030 Sustainable Development Goals.
+We're doing it by fostering informed action – action that’s driven by solutions to specific challenges, that’s grounded in data, that’s targeted to where it can benefit the most, and that’s coordinated across multiple stakeholders and evaluated to ensure success.

 Our Work Focuses include: